 The Lucky Bee

 This Southeast Asian restaurant started life in nowhere less than New York City.
 After 18 months, though, untenable rent and a yearning for family brought restaurateurs Rupert Noffs and Matty Bennett home.
-They’ve moved into Frankies Rooftop, a cocktail bar above The Bayview Hotel, and now serve a fusion of Thai, Vietnamese and Chinese cuisines backed by Bennett’s six years cooking at Longrain.
+They serve a fusion of Thai, Vietnamese and Chinese cuisines backed by Bennett’s six years cooking at Longrain.
 Try the twice-cooked pork-hock bao buns with hoisin, pickled cucumber and chilli.
 This is also just a great place for a drink.
 Apart from the waterside views, there’s a list of fun and fruity but entirely credible cocktails, such as daiquiris and Piña Coladas.

 Woy Woy’s changing demographic is writ larger here than anywhere else.
 Bryce Gleeson and Danielle Mills – a couple of 24-year-olds – started the 28-seat pasta bar last year to bring some much-needed diversity to the town’s dining scene.
 The dim, lively space wouldn’t feel out of place in Sydney.
 Start the night with a signature cocktail or aperitivo, before turning your attention to handmade pastas and gelato.
 The ham hock and potato fritters with red-pepper salsa and mayo is our go-to entree.